longtu/LeetCode/algo/src/wr/leetcode/algo/Facebook/Facebook.md

   * Longest increasing contiguous sequence in array
     * Two pointers, trivial

-1. 3Sum with duplicates allowed
+1. 3Sum with duplicates allowed 4
   * dedupe and two level nested loop  + Map O(N^2)
+  * K-Sum: recursive

 Design:
-1. Shorten URL
+1. Shorten URL 2
 1. 1 T messages of max 10 words, how do you build the index table and how many machines to host?
   * Assumption: 2^14 words, words are evenly distributed in messages
   * 5bytes is enough to represent 1T message ID, but we use 8 Bytes Long
   * IndexTable size = 2^14 ( 2^40 * 10 / 2^14 * 8 + avg_byte_per_words) = 80T
   * If in Ram, each machine has 16G Ram, needs 5K * 2 for redundancy = 10K
   * If in filesystem, each machine has 1T, needs around 100.
-1. POI geo hashing, 2D->1D
+1. POI geo hashing, 2D->1D 2
   * [Solution](https://github.com/rw2409/system_design/blob/master/ClassicalProblems/Geo-Poi.md)
 1. How to improve Facebook?
   * Community Based Used Inventory Sharing/Selling Platform.